GavinEngelstad/gavinengelstad.github.io/_projects/city_wage_premiums.md

 Starting in summer 2024, I worked with [Gaurav Khanna](https://www.econgaurav.com) and two grad students to examine city wage premiums.

 We use an AKM and movers design estimate to analyze how place affects earnings.
-Unlike past similar work, we use a global panel from LinkedIn with more than 500 million people, which allows us to take a more global perspective and analyze both country and city effects.
+Unlike past similar work, we use a panel from LinkedIn with more than 500 million people from around the world, which allows us to take a more global perspective and analyze both country and city effects.

 A very early draft of the paper is linked below.
 It will be periodically updated as I have more recent versions.